-9 In response to the 2009-H1N1 influenza pandemic, New York State became the first state to issue a mandate requiring HCP to be vaccinated against influenza.
-However, this regulation 10 was stayed in a lawsuit brought by SEIU local 4053, the NY State Public Employees 11 Federation.
-A week after the regulation was staved, the NYDOH rescinded the regulation 12 13 due to a shortage of vaccine supplies.
-The Commissioner of Health noted that the 14 requirement "...set up a dynamic where HCP covered under the regulation might compete for 15 vaccine with persons with underlying risk factors for adverse outcome of influenza 16 infection."[71]
-Since the 2009-H1N1 response, national strategies have included 17 improvements to the vaccine supply chain.
-However, improved vaccine availability and stable supply chains will ensure that HCE and facilities can meet attain vaccination coverage 18

-- 19 rates that meet quality measures [72]. - 20
+In response to the 2009-H1N1 influenza pandemic, New York State became the first state to issue a mandate requiring HCP to be vaccinated against influenza.
+However, this regulation was stayed in a lawsuit brought by SEIU local 4053, the NY State Public Employees Federation.
+A week after the regulation was stayed, the NYDOH rescinded the regulation due to a shortage of vaccine supplies.
+The Commissioner of Health noted that the requirement "...set up a dynamic where HCP covered under the regulation might compete for vaccine with persons with underlying risk factors for adverse outcome of influenza infection."[71]
+Since the 2009-H1N1 response, national strategies have included improvements to the vaccine supply chain.
+However, improved vaccine availability and stable supply chains will ensure that HCE and facilities can attain vaccination coverage rates that meet quality measures [72].

 Improved efficacy and reduction in the need for annual vaccinations will make it easier to achieve and sustain high vaccination coverage rates among HCP.
-Ensuring that adequate vaccine supplies are available will also help HCE and facilities to provide vaccine, free of charge, to HCP and, ultimately, achieve the Healthy People 2020 annual goal of vaccination of 90% of HCP or even higher coverage rates.
+Ensuring that adequate vaccine supplies are available will also help HCE and facilities to provide vaccine free of charge to HCP and, ultimately, achieve the Healthy People 2020 annual goal of vaccination of HCP or even higher coverage rates.

 An influenza vaccine that confers multi-year protection against influenza with increased efficacy and comparable safety relative to the current annual vaccines could facilitate achieving and maintaining high coverage rates for influenza immunization in HCP and other populations.
-An ideal vaccine is a "universal" influenza vaccine that would not need to be updated each year depending on circulating influenza strains and could provide extended or life-time immunity.
+An ideal influenza vaccine would not need to be updated each year depending on circulating influenza strains and could provide extended or life-time immunity [68-70].
 A longer lasting vaccine may contribute to higher coverage, reducing the need for employer requirements.